Gideon's Crossing

 Gideon's Crossing is an American medical drama starring Andre Braugher.
 The series is loosely based on the experience of real-life physician Jerome Groopman and his book The Measure of Our Days.
-It premiered on October 10, 2000, and ran for one season, with its last episode airing on April 9, 2001, with one episode ("The Old School") remaining unaired.
+It premiered on ABC on October 10, 2000, and ran for one season, with its last episode airing on April 9, 2001, with one episode ("The Old School") remaining unaired.